-Clean dirt, grime and stains using a mop soaked in warm water.
+Clean dirt, grime, and stains using a mop soaked in warm water.
 Simply mop the floor to remove the dirt and grime and allow it to dry.
 However, this may not be sufficient when you are dealing with old stains that have never been cleaned.
-Stains from coffee, wine and acids are also a lot harder to remove.
-In order to clean these, make a poultice out of water and baking soda.
-Apply on top of the marble floor and allow it to sit for about one night.
-The poultice will suck the stains out of the pores and allow them to be removed.
-In the morning, mop the poultice, let the floor dry and clean with a vacuum cleaner.
+Stains from coffee, wine, and acids are also a lot harder to remove.
+In order to clean these, make a mixture of water and baking soda that you can apply on top of the marble floor and allow it to sit for about one night.
+The mixture will suck the stains out of the pores and allow them to be removed.
+In the morning, mop the affected area, let the floor dry, and clean with a vacuum cleaner.

 Step 2 – Polish the Marble

-Polish the stones to produce a new look as the next step in the restoration process.
-Marble polishers come in many forms.
+Polishing the stones to produce a new look is the next step in the restoration process.
+Marble polishes come in many forms.
 Some are mixtures you can apply on top of the floor surface.
 However, if the marble needs to be polished heavily, consider using a diamond marble polisher.
-This abrasive tool can be rented from a store.
+This abrasive tool can be rented from an equipment rental store.
 Keep in mind that the polisher will remove a thin layer of the marble to deal with scratches and irregularities.
-Diamond marble polishers act like a fine grit sand paper and can make the marble look shiny and new.
+Diamond marble polishers work like fine-grit sandpaper and can make the marble look shiny and new.

 Step 3 – Seal

 Apply a marble sealer or impregnator (this step is optional and up to the homeowner).
 Just remember that sealing will protect the floor from contaminants that cause stains.
 The sealer will last for about two years or so depending on the amount of traffic the marble floor gets.
 Carefully choose the type of sealer you will use because some sealers can cause discoloration.
 Talk to an expert on this matter to get the best advice and never use an ineffective sealer on the floor.
 Choose only from the recommended products on the market.